1. AN ART CENTRE IN THE CITY

 His son and successor, Sir Cowasji Jehangir, Second Baronet (1879-1962) was the founder of the Jehangir Art Gallery and a leading citizen of his time.
 He made notable contributions to the business life of the city as an industrialist and banker, to the political life of the country and as a great patron of art.
 Unlike most Parsis of his time who collected European paintings and antiques, Sir Cowasji had a magnificent collection of rare Indian miniature paintings and Chola bronzes.

 He had a distinguished career in public life.
 When he passed away on 18 October 1962, the Times of India wrote, ‘As a successful businessman Sir Cowasji Jehangir hod a good grasp of the financial and economic problems of the country as was revealed in many a debate in the legislature and his public speeches’.
 Sir Cowasji was a member of the Municipal Corporation of which he was President in 1920.
 He was also a Member of the Legislative Council, the Executive Council of the Government of Bombay from 1 923 to 1928 and an elected member of the Legislative Assembly in Delhi, representing Bombay for 17 years from 1930 onwards.
 He was a delegate to the Round Table Conferences in 1930, 1931 and 1932.
-He was also a delegate to the Empire Parliamentary Conference held in London in 1935 and represented India at the Coronation of King George VI in 1937.
+He was also a delegate to the World Economic Conference in 1933 and to the Empire Parliamentary Conference held in London in 1935 and represented India at the Coronation of King George VI in 1937.
 He was on friendly terms with the great national leaders, particularly Mahatma Gandhi, Jawaharlal Nehru, M A Jinnah and Dr Babasaheb Ambedkar.

 Sir Cowasji Jehangir was on the Board of Directors of several well-known companies and astutely guided the fortunes of the Bank of India of which he was a Chairman for 16 years from 1 946 to 1962.
 He was a great patron of the arts and a keen supporter of the art and film movement in India.
 When Himanshu Rai founded Bombay Talkies as a joint stock company in 1934 on his return to India, the studio was built on the site of Sir Cowasji’s brother-in-law, F E Dinshaw’s summer mansion in suburban Malad.
 Sir Cowasji, together with F E Dinshaw and other distinguished lawyers and businessmen, was on the Board of Directors of the Company.
 Sir Cowasji also funded the King George V Infirmary in Parel for beggars and the Lady Dhunbai Home for distressed women in 1935-36.